welldonestudio/welldonestudio.github.io/docs/tutorials/sui-game/index.md

     }
 ```

-Only addresses that own the `Ownership` object can call the `mint` function.
+By taking Ownership as the parameter, Only addresses that own the `Ownership` object can call the `mint` function.

 ### Smart Contract: Request Updating Weapon